Below is information regarding IUSD's Middle School Gifted and Advanced Learners programs.

 Frequently asked questions

 We are new to IUSD and my child participated in the GATE program in his/her previous district.
-Will my child be eligible for GATE in IUSD?
+How will my child be placed in middle school courses?

 K-8 site contacts